WiiLink24/web/src/content/guide/board.md

 <l class="notice generic fullwidth">Make sure your SD Card/USB Drive is connected to your Computer in order for the Patcher to automatically send your files to your Wii's SD Card/USB Drive.</l>

-1. Open the RiiConnect24 Mail Patcher application inside the Homebrew Channel.
+1. Open the WiiLink Mail Patcher application inside the Homebrew Channel.

 2. Follow the on-screen instructions.